italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 Status Attestation Flows
 ------------------------

-The Status Attestation flows are made up of two distinct phases in time
+The Status Attestation process is divided into the following phases:

   1. The Status Attestation Request by a Wallet Instance: it involves the Wallet Instance and the Issuer.
   2. The Status Attestation Presentation to a Verifier: it involves the Wallet Instance and the Verifier.